Qlik-PE/DbLoadgen/README.md

 * **RandomString**: return a random string.
 All characters in the string are randomly selected.
 This is suitable for use in key columns.
   * Usage: RandomString - generate an alphanumeric string of length 10.
   * RandomString,*type*,*length* - generate a string of the specified length where type is one of
+     * UPPER: generate an uppercase string
+     * LOWER: generate a lowercase string
+     * ALPHA: generate a string containing uppercase and lowercase letters
+     * NUMBERS: generate a string containing only numbers
+     * ALL: generate a string containing all characters
 * **FixedString**: generate a string of fixed length.
 Relatively efficient but not terribly random.
 Not suitable for use in a key column.
   * Usage: FixedString - generate a string of the default length of 10